AnaadiAI/kalanjiyam/docs/i18n-and-l10n.rst

 --------------------

 Finally, we update the app UI so that our new locale is available to the end user.
-To do so, just update the list in `ambuda.consts.LOCALES` then verify that everything works on your dev server.
+To do so, just update the list in `kalanjiyam.consts.LOCALES` then verify that everything works on your dev server.